buildpacks/spec/distribution.md

 For a given stack, the `mixins` list MUST enumerate mixins such that no included buildpacks are missing a mixin for the stack.

 Fewer stack entries as well as additional mixins for a stack entry MAY be specified.

-### Builders
-Buildpacks may be distributed using builders, as described in the [builder extension spec](extensions/builder.md).